 Research Resources: Collection of resources on the use of music therapy in treating complications related to CP.

 Cerebral palsy is the focus of a large amount of medical research every year.
-Though much of this research deals with younger patients, more and more attention is being paid to CP sufferers as they age and seek fuller opportunities and more integration with the rest of society.
-Living with CP is a daily challenge, but paths to a richer and more fulfilling life are being found.
-There is not, and may never be a “cure” for CP, but greater understanding by clinicians and the daily success stories of those who overcome their limitations are making.
+Though much of this research deals with younger patients, more and more attention goes to CP sufferers as they age and seek fuller opportunities and more integration with the rest of society.
+Living with CP is a daily challenge, but there are paths to a richer and more fulfilling life.
+There is not, and may never be a “cure” for CP, but greater understanding by clinicians and the daily success stories of those who overcome their limitations.